 How would you describe the School's approach to discipline?

 'Firm but fair', underpinned by thoughtfulness and consideration for others.

 The School has a widely published and clear anti-bullying policy and any incidents of bullying are dealt with swiftly and firmly.
 Pupils are encouraged to talk to their tutor, the prefects and staff (including the School Counsellors) or members of the Pupil Listening Service if they have a problem, or if they know of others who are unhappy.

 Dauntsey's is lucky to have a superb Medical Centre on the Main School Site which is manned 24 hours a day by registered nurses.
 The Manor, (Junior Boarding House), has a smaller Sanatorium which is manned from 7am to 8.30am and 7.00pm to 9.00pm, again by registered nurses.Find out more here

 Saturday morning lessons are followed by a full sporting programme.
 All School facilities are open at the weekend and are supplemented by a variety of trips and activities.
 The Lower School boarders have a full programme on a Sunday, but all boarding pupils are free to go home if they so wish.

 How does the School communicate with parents?

 Contact is regular and thorough via grades, reports, receptions, bulletins and parents' meetings at the School.
-The website, and password protected Intranet and Parent Portal give parents immediate online access to all sorts of essential information including notices, letters, pupil's reports and grades.
+The website, and password protected Intranet give parents immediate online access to all sorts of essential information including notices, letters, pupil's reports and grades.
 A quick email or telephone call is usually enough to resolve a problem or to answer a query.
 Primary contact with parents is via the pupil's designated House Tutor or Housemaster or Housemistress.

 Why is Dauntsey's co-educational?